spenco100/vital-engine-rebuild/README.md

 # vital-engine-rebuild
-Showcasing frontend skills for Mindvolt, using VitalEngine as the guinea pig.
+Showcasing frontend skills for Mindvolt, using VitalEngine as the demo page.

+Built using only HTML5/CSS3.

+Resposive, mobile-first design.